Inheritance Law

 - Reserved share violation.

-These objections may prevent recognition or protect reserved share through reduction lawsuit.
+These objections may prevent recognition or protect the reserved share through a reduction lawsuit.

 Practical Scenarios